 By Dr. Vincent O. Ongore

-The strategic move by the university of Nairobi to reduce management layers is quite a bold one.
+Although the the strategic move by the university of Nairobi to reduce management layers is a bold move, its likely to cause controversy.
 If the main objective of the proposed restructuring is to enhance value proposition through improved efficiency and effectiveness in service delivery, flattening of managerial hierarchies, and making it less bureaucratic, then the move is well advised.

 Ideally, a university should not be the epitome of procrastination and human resource wastage, where senior scholars waste away as administrators and paper pushers instead of engaging in teaching and research.